chaitan28/miscellaneous-dockerfile/Complete-docker.md

 ```
 - lightweight OpenJDK 8 Alpine-based image, suitable for running Java applications to keep docker image size minimal.
 - /app directory is created in the container and All subsequent commands will be run from this directory.
-- Copies .jar from the target folder on the local machine is copied inside the /app directory inside the container
+- Copies .jar from the target folder on the local machine inside the /app directory inside the container
 - This specifies the command to run when the container starts.CMD and ENTRYPOINT only excutes when container starts .
 - java -jar app.jar is command to run the java script on ubuntu/centos linux machine directly.
 ### Dockerfile for Nodejs Framework